trimou/trimou/examples/ping/README.md

 2. Get "ping" requests HTML page

 However the JAX-RS resource is using CDI bean resolver whereas the servlet is not.
 Also note that the servlet is using the provided Writer instance.

+Rewrite configuration enables you to get rendered templates directly at some specific path - in our example the web app root.

 Build, deploy, test
 -------------------